tiagosab/omegat-debian/release/readme.txt

   - searches of files in supported formats in any folder
   - fuzzy matching
   - smart handling of projects including complex folder hierarchies
   - support for glossaries (terminology checks)
+  - support for OpenSource on-the-fly spell checkers
+  - support for StarDict dictionaries
+  - support for the Google Translate machine translation services
   - clear and comprehensive documentation and tutorial
   - localization in a number of languages.